deniapps/dna-responsive-nav/README.md

 I created this tiny package to solve the issue that neither Semantic UI nor Semantic UI React offers a responsive navbar.
 They provide an [example](https://github.com/Semantic-Org/Semantic-UI-React/blob/master/docs/src/layouts/HomepageLayout.js) about how to create one using sidebar, but it's just way too complicated, and not easy to use in my opinion.

-You can of course use this for other theme, and create a new css file based one the default one at `dna-responsive-nav/dist/dna-rn.css` to match your site.
+You can customize the style by creating a new css file based one the default one at `dna-responsive-nav/dist/dna-rn.css` to match your site.

+NOTE: It uses semantic-ui for icon and input, so you have to import 'semantic-ui-css/semantic.min.css' if you site is not yet using it.
+(I am looking for a better solution to fix this drawback.)

 ## Features